 If you follow me on social media (you should btw) You know that I had the amazing opportunity to travel to Montana for the first time.
 To be honest, I had no idea what to expect when I landed.
 I have never been to Montana, nor have I ever had a desire to go.
 But since returning, I most certainly plan to go back.
 However being that it was my first time in Montana, I wasn’t completely prepared for how my body would react to the change in air & altitude.
-So for this post, here are my 4 tips to remember when traveling to Montana for the first time.
+So for this post, here are my 4 tips for traveling to Montana for the first time.

 While in Montana, I constantly felt dry mouthed.
 It was like I couldn’t get enough water.
 With every meal, I made sure to drink water.
 Before, during & after any activities I drank water.
 It always seemed to not be enough.
 There were points where I felt completely dehydrated and experienced headaches due to lack of water.
 So make sure you do your very best to hydrate.
 Do keep in mind the air is different being at 7,000 feet above sea level.
 Your breathing will be different, how your body operates will be different, not having enough water will make adjusting to your surroundings much harder.
 I’m telling you, your body will react and not staying hydrated will literally drain you.